Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/events/easter/README.md

-# Easter Egg Hunt Event (In Development)
+# Easter Egg Hunt Event

-The Easter Egg Hunt event brings a festive atmosphere to the Gramados server with collectible eggs, unique rewards, and whimsical interactions.
+The Easter Egg Hunt event brings a festive atmosphere to the Gramados server with collectible eggs, unique rewards, whimsical interactions, and a challenging boss fight.

 ## Features